Accessibility guide Parliament Budapest

 How to get there

-The city of Budapest has tried to make public transport more accessible over the years.
+The city of Budapest is aiming throughout the year to make public transport more accessible.
 Kossuth Lajos tér is the closest metro and tram stop.
-These lines, however, are not yet fully accessible.
+These lines, however, are unfortunately not yet accessible.

-You can arrange private adapted transportation through us.
+If required, and depending on the location of your accommodation, you can arrange private adapted transportation through us.
 Click on our transfers to find more information about this service.
-This way, you can be sure of your accessible transport.

 The address of the Parliament is Kossuth tér 1-3, 1055 Budapest, Hungary.